netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 (ACLs).
 This document discusses a set of extensions that fix many of the limitations of the ACL model as initially defined in RFC 8519.

-The document also defines IANA-maintained modules for ICMP types.
+The document also defines IANA-maintained modules for ICMP types and IPv6 extension headers.

 --- middle